These are some of the categories a lender will assess when considering your personal loan application.

 Debt-to-income ratio

-Lenders will look at your debt-to-income ratio (DTI) when you apply for a personal loan.
+Lenders may also look at your debt-to-income ratio (DTI) when you apply for a personal loan.
 Your DTI is the percentage of your gross monthly income that goes toward debt payments.
 Lenders use this number to evaluate your ability to comfortably afford new loan payments and decide whether you can take on more debt.
-As with credit score and credit history, lenders use an applicant’s DTI to assess the likelihood they’ll repay the loan.
+As with credit score and credit history, lenders may use an applicant’s DTI to assess the likelihood they’ll repay the loan.

 Age

 Personal loans typically have a minimum age requirement.
+Confirm this requirement with your lender before applying.

 Documents to gather